CNugteren/CLBlast/doc/api.md

 xCOL2IM: Col2im function (non-BLAS function)
 -------------

 Performs the col2im algorithm, in which _col_ is the input matrix and _im_ is the output matrix.
+Accumulates results on top of the existing values in the _im_ buffer.

 C++ API:
 ```